Josephtamhk/UnityPhysXPlugin/README.md

 1. Build PhysX (for Release) for Windows following the instructions for nvidia's [plugin repository](https://github.com/NVIDIAGameWorks/UnityPhysXPlugin)
 1. Using nvidia's fork as a base, replace the Header, Helpers, and Interface folder from this fork in `./NVIDIA.PhysX.Native/`.
 1. Generate and Build the VS2017 solution and collect the `NVIDIA.PhysX.dll` C# library.
 1. Back to your macOS machine.
-Put `NVIDIA.PhysX.dll` in your Unity's plugins directory.
+Put `NVIDIA.PhysX.dll` in your Unity projects's Wrapper (or Plugins) directory.

 Run
 ---